Buhen: History of Buhen

 Graffiti and other inscribed items from the site show that the Egyptians stayed about 200 years, until late in the 5th Dynasty, when they were probably forced out by immigration from the south.

 In the Middle Kingdom (2055-1650 BCE), the fortress at Buhen was established.
-The physical geography of Buhen worked in the benefit of the fortress.
+The physical geography of Buhen worked to the benefit of the fortress.
 The large rock wall provided a strong preliminary base for the construction of the fortress.
-During the Middle Kingdom, the majority of people occupying Buhen were Egyptians who were directed South from Lower Egypt, and cycled through.
+During the Middle Kingdom, the majority of people occupying Buhen were Egyptians who were directed south from Lower Egypt, and cycled through.

-Following the Middle Kingdom, came the Second-Intermediate Period.
-With the Second-Intermediate Period came the Funerary Stele of Sebek-dedu and Sebek-em-heb.
+Following the Middle Kingdom came the Second-Intermediate Period.
+With the Second Intermediate Period came the Funerary Stele of Sebek-dedu and Sebek-em-heb.
 The excavation of the stele produced a new understanding of the annexation of Nubia at the site of Buhen.
-The stele iterates that the Egyptians that had gained control over Buhen had been dependent on Nubian kings in achieving this.
+The stele iterates that the Egyptians who had gained control over Buhen had been dependent on Nubian kings in achieving this.

+The Buhen Horse

+The Buhen horse holds significant archaeological importance, particularly noted in the works of Professor Emery in 1959 and 1960.
+Currently housed at the Khartoum Museum and on loan to the Department of Egyptology at University College London, the horse's skeleton originates from excavations conducted at the Buhen fortress by the Egypt Exploration Society, under Emery's direction in 1958 and 1959.

+During the initial sacking of the fortress circa 1675 BC, the horse, potentially confined between two bastions of the main fortress wall, met its demise, falling onto a brick pavement.
+Subsequent layers of rubble and the later reconstruction efforts of the New Kingdom encased the horse's remains within the fortress walls, offering a clear chronological context for its discovery.

+Identifying the species of the animal posed an initial challenge.
+Since true horses were not native to Ancient Egypt, while both wild and domestic asses were common, and Grevy's zebra (Equus grevyi) was likely available, confirming its identity was crucial.
+Notably, Grevy's zebra, the largest and northernmost distributed among zebra species, could feasibly be mistaken for a horse.
+However, the structure of the Buhen horse's skeleton aligns with those introduced into various regions during the same era, such as India, Iran, northern Mesopotamia, Syria, Egypt, and Greece.